Identifying signs of infertility: Symptoms, causes and first steps

 Can you still be infertile if you have a period?

 Yes.
 Having regular predictable periods is a good indicator that you ovulate regularly.
 In other words, it means an egg is being released from your ovaries on a regular basis.
 But, ovulation alone does not guarantee that you can get pregnant.
 Sometimes there can be an issue with egg quality, how the egg is fertilized, its ability to be transported to the uterus, or how it becomes implanted in the uterus.
 There may also be a problem with the sperm.
-If you’re having a period and regular intercourse for six months to a year or longer, talk with your doctor about other factors that may be keeping you from getting pregnant.
+If you’re having a period and regular intercourse but have not conceived, it is important to talk to your health care provider about whether a referral to a fertility specialist is warranted.

 How is infertility a unique health challenge for women of color?